Alexander Ebner: Background

-Alexander Ebner received his diploma degrees in political sciences and economics from Goethe University Frankfurt.
-His first appointment was as a research assistant at the Institute of Economic and Social Geography at Goethe University.
+Alexander Ebner received his diploma degrees in political sciences and economics from the Goethe University Frankfurt.
+His first appointment was as a research assistant at the Institute of Economic and Social Geography at the Goethe University.
 From 1998 to 2001, he was research and teaching assistant at the Professorship of Economics, esp.
 Economic Theory (Chair: Prof. Dr. Bertram Schefold) at the Faculty of Economics and Business Administration at the Goethe University.
 He awarded a doctorate in economics with a dissertation thesis on the theory of entrepreneurship and innovation (Dr. rer. pol., summa cum laude) by the same institution in 2002.
 Subsequently, he was an assistant professor (C1) at the Krupp-Chair of Public Finance and Fiscal Sociology at the University of Erfurt.
-His habilitation in 2008 was based on the interdisciplinary habilitation thesis „Governance and Public Policy“.
+His habilitation in 2008 was based on the interdisciplinary habilitation thesis "Governance and Public Policy".

 International teaching experiences include the EuroFaculty at the Latvian University in Riga and the European Business School in Wiesbaden, among others.
 International research affiliations include the Berkeley Center on Law, Business and the Economy at the University of California, Berkeley as well as at the Institute of Southeast Asian Studies in Singapore.
 Between 2006 and 2009, he held the position of an Affiliate Professor at Grenoble Ecole de Management.
-From 2008 to 2009, Alexander Ebner was an Associate Professor of Political Economy at the School of Humanities and Social Sciences at Jacobs University Bremen.
+From 2008 to 2009, Alexander Ebner was an Associate Professor of Political Economy at the School of Humanities and Social Sciences at the Jacobs University Bremen.
 Since July 2009 he has held the Professorship of Social Economics, esp.
 Economic Sociology and Political Economy at Goethe University Frankfurt.
 In addition, he is the Founding Director of the Schumpeter Center for Cluster, Entrepreneurship and Innovation at Goethe University.